 Till date, many space stations have come into existence.
 International Space Station tops the charts in the list of largest space stations ever built.
 Launching India’s own space station will be an ultimate initiative since the entire program will be manned only by the Indians.
 With no several countries taking part in it.

 Tiangong-2 is the space station launched after Tiangong-1.
 It was launched on 15 September, 2016.
 Tiangong-2 would not function as a permanent space station.
-Rather, it was functioned to be the Chinese Space Laboratory.
-The core module was launched in 2016.
+Rather, it was the Chinese Space Laboratory.
+The core module was launch was in 2016.

 For India, having its own space station will give it a boost.
 This will also empower India to conduct more scientific experiments and also research on solar astronomy.
 This will also enable India to conduct more drug discoveries.
 According to ISRO chairmen, the forthcoming space station is going to be a minor one.

 Many countries build their space stations in partnership with other countries.
-But India is likely skipping this opportunity.
+Moreover, in India is likely skipping this opportunity.
 Rather, it will be more prominent for our country to have its own space station.

 You might also like to read about how Apollo turns 50 this July to know more about the first ever manned moon mission.